On vector bundle manifolds with spherically symmetric metrics: Applications

 Computing case by case we get four clearly linearly independent families of three \textit{similar} 2-forms.
 Writting $V_{\alpha i}=e^\alpha\wedge\theta^i$, we get for instance

 These forms are linearly dependent.
 In fact, all the following matrices, corresponding to the four families, have rank 2:

 and therefore the curvature generates a subspace of dimension 8. \end{proof}

 The case $s=0$ implies constant $\varphi_1,\varphi_2$.
 Let us finally solve this case.
 Recall the famous K3 surfaces are complex surfaces; with the Calabi-Yau metric, they have a preferred orientation, are Ricci-flat and anti-self-dual.
 With holonomy equal to $\SU(2)$.
-By a theorem of Lebrun, K3 surfaces together with the quotients of the 4-torus by finite groups, give us all the compact spin Ricci-flat K\"ahler surfaces and hence anti-self-dual 4-manifolds.
+By a theorem of C. Lebrun, K3 surfaces and quotients of the 4-torus by finite groups give us all the compact spin Ricci-flat K\"ahler surfaces and hence anti-self-dual 4-manifolds.
 Anti-self-duality happens necessarily with every scalar flat K\"ahler surface.

 The flat case being trivial, we follow on to another foreseeable result. \begin{teo} For any K3 surface $M$, the $\gdois$ metrics on $\Lambda_+^2T^*M$ have holonomy $\SU(2)$. \end{teo} \begin{proof} Of course we recur to the global formulas (\ref{curvaturaflathhh}--\ref{curvaturaflatvvv}) because $E$ is flat for $s=0$, as we have seen. \end{proof}